carbonblack/cb-event-forwarder/README.md

    ```
    yum install cb-event-forwarder
    ```
-3. If you will be using the CB EDR console to configure and operate the event forwarder, run the following script to set the appropriate permissions needed by EDR:
+3. If you are using CB EDR 7.1.0 or greater and wish to use the CB EDR console to configure and operate the Event Forwarder, run the following script to set the appropriate permissions needed by EDR:

    ```
    /usr/share/cb/integrations/event-forwarder/cb-edr-fix-permissions.sh